IrinaAndronachi/docker-machine-ipconfig/README.md

 ## Thanks

-Thanks to [@micheletedeschi](https://github.com/micheletedeschi) and all the other helpful participants in the docker/machine [issue thread 1709](https://github.com/docker/machine/issues/1709)
+Thanks to Josh Wilson [@jswilson](https://github.com/jcwilson), [@micheletedeschi](https://github.com/micheletedeschi) and all the other helpful participants in the docker/machine [issue thread 1709](https://github.com/docker/machine/issues/1709)